Percy Cerutty: Stotan philosophy

 His philosophies were considered very strict in his time, and inevitably led to rivalries between Cerutty and other coaches who used different approaches to training.

 Cerutty maintained a rivalry with fellow-coach Franz Stampfl whose Interval Training techniques were disliked by Cerutty.

 Cerutty's training techniques will always remain controversial among those who study the sport of running.
 However, Cerutty believed that what he was doing created the most physically and mentally tough athletes.

 Between 1959 and 1967, Cerutty published six books on his training philosophies.

+Diet

+Cerutty has been described by Neal Bascomb as eating a "vegetarian root-based diet", however, Cerutty was not a vegetarian in his personal life and in 1959 commented that "a proportion of meat and fish and poultry is included in the diet, liver being a must".
+Cerutty also preferred bananas and dairy products.

 Professional Trainer

 Cerutty coached John Landy, Don Macmillan and Les Perry at Helsinki for the 1952 Olympic Games, but in 1953 announced that "All my enthusiasm for the amateur cause has had its day," and registered as a professional trainer with the Victorian Athletic League.